entando/entando-docs/vuepress/docs/_posts/2023-08-14-streamlit.md

 ::: warning
 ### *Warning* Workaround Territory
-In Entando 7.2.2, the Streamlit service will start successfully but the health check built into the Component Manager will NOT recognize that it's healthy since Streamlit returns an HTML rather than an JSON response.
-Streamlit does not provide an option to customize the health check or provide a custom JSON endpoint so, short of using a reverse proxy, two manual steps are required after the bundle is installed.
+In Entando 7.2.2, the Streamlit service will start successfully but the health check built into the Component Manager will NOT recognize that it's healthy since Streamlit returns an HTML rather than a JSON response.
+Streamlit does not provide an option to customize the health check or provide a custom JSON endpoint, so short of using a reverse proxy, two manual steps are required after the bundle is installed.
 A fix for this is planned in a future release of Entando.

-> The bundle ids in the following steps will vary if you cloned the project source.
+> The bundle IDs in the following steps will vary if you cloned the project source.

-1. When the health check fails, Entando will rollback the install but it will only shutdown the streamlit pod.
-Restart the streamlit pod:
+1. When the health check fails, Entando will rollback the install but it will only shutdown the Streamlit pod.
+Restart the Streamlit pod:
 ``` bash
 kubectl scale deploy pn-3d37ebd9-2d0e3ade-nathanshaw-streamlit-ms-deployment --replicas=1
 ```